 An implantable cardioverter defibrillator (ICD) is a small device that uses electric shocks to track your heartbeat and fix dangerous, abnormal heart rhythms.
 It’s placed inside your chest.

 ICD is often used in people who have a high risk of sudden cardiac death.

 If you have HCM, your doctor may recommend lifestyle changes to reduce your risk of complications.
 This includes:

 - eating a healthy diet

 - keeping your weight at a healthy level

 - doing low-intensity physical activities

-- limiting alcohol intake, as alcohol can cause abnormal heart rhythms
+- limiting alcohol intake, since alcohol can cause abnormal heart rhythms

-Having a disease like severe HCM can lead to emotional problems.
+Having a disease like severe HCM can raise your risk of emotional problems.
 Some people have trouble coping with the adjustments they have to make, such as restricting exercise and relying on medication for the rest of their lives.